 - a.
 Incorporate considerations of cost awareness and risk-benefit analysis in patient care - b.
-Provide care with multidisciplinary teams to promote patient safety and optimize patient outcomes a.
+Provide care with multidisciplinary teams to promote patient safety and optimize patient outcomes - 5.
+Practice-based Learning and Improvement - a.
 Design or participate in practice or hospital quality improvement activities